cynwong/MonashBootcampWeek7/README.md

 ## Description

-Developer Profile Generator is a command line application which generate profile from user's GitHub user profile.
+Developer Profile Generator is a command-line application which generate profile from user's GitHub user profile.

 ## Instructions

-Profile generator is a command line application so terminal or command prompt program is needed to run this program.
+Profile generator is a command-line application so a terminal or command prompt program is needed to run this program.

 1. Open the terminal.
 2. In the terminal window, type the following command to install the package

     ```sh
-        npm i .
+        npm install .
     ```

 3. To run the application, type in the terminal window.